- GARY FLOM - STUDIO OWNER / PHOTOGRAPHER

 “I consider it an honor to be invited to photograph a wedding.
 Nothing compares to the emotional purity and the happiness of that day.
-Wedding is a beautiful art unfolding right in front of me and I love capturing it on camera.”
+A wedding is a beautiful work of art unfolding right in front of me and I love capturing it on camera.”
 Gary’s signature style goes beyond just photographing extraordinary portraits.
 Gary is a master at capturing unique details and candid moments.

 Gary Flom Photography has received the prestigious Bride's Choice Awards™ in 2012, 2013, 2014, 2015 and 2016.
 Weddings photographed by Gary have been featured in numerous issues of NJ Bride and Manhattan bride magazines and wedding blogs.

 CLICK HERE TO SEE A SAMPLE OF FEDE'S PORTFOLIO